 From the time you first begin ninth grade, you have four years to complete your core course requirements.THIS IS CRITICALLY IMPORTANT: if you repeated a grade, your window for completing all requisite courses closes at the end of your junior year.

 Further, when repeating a grade upon entering Deerfield, you may lose NCAA credit for one or more classes—often in English, occasionally in math—taken at your previous school.
 If NCAA deems that two courses duplicate each other, they will deny credit for one.
-Hence, if two English courses could be deemed duplicative, we recommend you double up in English in your junior year by adding a senior-level English.

 What You Need to Do